-This article, based on our whitepaper: 'How fleets can reduce costs by allocating repairs more accurately', explains why network assessment is important and what fleet managers should look for.
+This article, based on our whitepaper: 'How fleets can reduce costs by allocating repairs more accurately', explains the importance of network assessment and highlights what companies should look for.

 Inventorying the networks' capabilities

-Every vehicle, damage, and fleet differs from one another, and repairs require a distinct approach.
+Every vehicle and damage differs from one another, and more and more repairs are starting to require a distinct approach.
 As a result, lots of body repair shops have started narrowing their focus by specialising and investing in training, equipment, and facilities.
-It is more essential than ever to be aware of the field of speciality and level of expertise of the repairers within a fleet’s network.
-By knowing and tapping into the network’s strengths and specialities, fleet managers can assess if repairers meet the fleet’s expectations and requirements.
+Therefore, it has become essential to be aware of the capabilities within your network.
+By being able to tap into repairers their specific strengths, it becomes easier to determine if a repairer meets the requirements to repair a certain car damage.

-Repairers who are specialised in certain materials, types of damage, repair methods, or makes can perform the repair more efficiently than those who are not.
-Moreover, a number of vehicles nowadays require only original replacement parts to support their functions, which are supplied exclusively to brand-certified repair shops.
-In such cases, it is best that fleet managers know where to allocate repairs to ensure the repair quality.
+Body repair shops that are specialised in certain materials, types of damage, repair methods, or makes can perform those repairs more efficiently than those who are not.
+Moreover, a number of vehicles nowadays require only original replacement parts (OEM) to support their functions.
+OEMs are often supplied exclusively to brand-certified body repair shops.
+Safe to say, a simple scratch on a bumper isn't always that simple anymore, and there are many benefits to knowing where to allocate certain repairs to.

 How to categorise repairers in the network